In summary the conclusions of the fundamental review were:

 - Consideration of the arguments for and against an Online Sales Tax, with a consultation to be published shortly.

-Andrew West, Business Rates Director at Cooke & Arkwright said, “A positive point from the Budget is the move to three-yearly revaluations from 2023, which will help to ensure that there is a closer relationship between the tax base and current property values.
+Andrew West, Business Rates Director at Cooke & Arkwright said, “A positive point from the Budget was the move to three-yearly revaluations from 2023, which will help to ensure that there is a closer relationship between the tax base and current property values.

-“In particular, the retention of the multiplier of around 50% is extremely disappointing, as the broad consensus is that this is far too high a tax burden.
+“In particular, the retention of the multiplier of around 50% was extremely disappointing, as the broad consensus is that this is far too high a tax burden.
 We have been asking for this to be reduced to 30-35%.

-“As the Chancellor states in this document, this is the final report and is the roadmap for the coming years.
+“As the Chancellor stated in this document, this is the final report and is the roadmap for the coming years.
 Far from being the major reform it originally set out to be, we have to resign ourselves that little has changed yet again in a business rate system that remains divorced from a fast moving, dynamic economy.”